 A few hundred meters down the hill you can also visit the Fonte di San Vicinio, known for the beneficial properties of its waters.

-Don’t miss visiting Pieve di Monte Sorbo, just 3 km away, a small Romanesque church worth visiting for its beautiful marbles contained inside.
+Don’t miss visiting the Parish church of Monte Sorbo, just 3 km away, a small Romanesque church worth visiting for its beautiful marbles contained inside.

 3. Bagno di Romagna

 If you’ve been on a long distance hike before, you’ll know that there’s nothing quite like soaking in warm waters at the end of the day.
 And if that day happens to be a tough 37 km day, even better!